-Molina strongly encourages participating Providers to submit Claims electronically whenever possible.
-Electronic Claims submission provides significant benefits to the Provider such as:
+Molina strongly encourages participating providers to submit claims electronically whenever possible.
+Electronic claims submission provides significant benefits to the provider such as:

-- Promoting HIPAA compliance. - Helping to reduce operational costs associated with paper Claims (printing, postage, etc.). - Increasing accuracy of data and efficient information delivery. - Reducing Claim processing delays as errors can be corrected and resubmitted electronically. - Eliminating mailing time and enabling Claims to reach Molina faster.
+- Promoting HIPAA compliance - Helping to reduce operational costs associated with paper claims (printing, postage, etc.) - Increasing accuracy of data and efficient information delivery - Reducing claim processing delays as errors can be corrected and resubmitted electronically - Eliminating mailing time and enabling claims to reach Molina faster

-Molina offers the following electronic Claims submission options:
+Molina offers the following electronic claims submission options:

-- Submit Claims directly to Molina via the Provider Portal.
-See the Provider Portal Quick Reference Guide at provider.MolinaHealthcare.com or contact your Provider Services Representative for registration and Claim submission guidance. - Submit Claims to Molina through your EDI clearinghouse using Payer ID SX109 (837P) or 12X09 (837I), refer to our website MolinaHealthcare.com for additional information.
+- Submit claims directly to Molina via the Availity Essentials Portal. - Submit claims to Molina through your EDI clearinghouse using Payer ID Molina01.
+Refer to our website at MolinaHealthcare.com for additional information.

-While both options are embraced by Molina, submitting Claims via the Provider Portal (available to all Providers at no cost) offers a number of additional Claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper Claims.
+While both options are embraced by Molina, submitting claims via the Availity Essentials Portal (available to all providers at no cost) offers a number of additional claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper claims.

-Provider Portal Claims submission includes the ability to:
+Availity Essentials Portal claims submission includes the ability to:

-- Add attachments to Claims.
+- Add attachments to claims

-- Submit corrected Claims.
+- Submit corrected claims

-- Easily and quickly void Claims.
+- Easily and quickly void claims

-- Check Claims status.
+- Check claims status

-- Receive timely notification of a change in status for a particular Claim.
+- Receive timely notification of a change in status for a particular claim

-- Ability to Save incomplete/un-submitted Claims.
+- Ability to save incomplete/unsubmitted claims

-- Create/Manage Claim Templates.
+- Create and/or manage claim templates

-For more information on EDI Claims submission, see the Claims and Compensation section of this Provider Manual.
+For more information on EDI claims submission, see the claims and compensation section of this provider manual.